ppoffice/hexo-theme-icarus/source/_posts/en/Getting-Started.md

 Before you continue to the installation of Icarus, take some time to review the [Hexo documentation](https://hexo.io).
-To install Icarus, download the tarball from the GitHub and extract it to your Hexo blog's theme directory.
+To install Icarus, download the source code tarball from the GitHub and extract it to your Hexo site's theme directory.
 Alternatively, you can use Git to clone the Icarus repository to the `themes` directory: